-Coyote sighting prompts Marshall Police to explain what to do if you see one
+Coyote sighting prompts Marshall police to explain what to do if you see one

 Officials said coyotes do not pose a threat to humans and are probably just looking for something to eat.
 But just in case, keep small dogs, cats and children away from them.
 Police said do not go outside and shoot at a coyote.
 Instead use loud noises like yelling or an air horn to scare them away and they’re adaptive enough to not come back if they’re frightened.

-“People really need to be aware that if you fire any type of weapon in the city limits you’re responsible for every bullet, every arrow, a bolt from a cross bow.
+“People really need to be aware that if you fire any type of weapon in the city limits you’re responsible for every bullet, every arrow, a bolt from a crossbow.
 You personally have a great deal of responsibility based on what you’re doing there.
 So we recommend probably try the loud noises first get it to run off.
-But just to walk outside in a neighborhood and start shooting is not only against city ordinance but it’s very dangerous,” said Lt.
-Len Ames, Marshall Police Department.
+But just to walk outside in a neighborhood and start shooting is not only against city ordinance but it’s very dangerous,” said MPD Lt.
+Len Ames.

-Police said Animal Control set a trap for the one spotted over the weekend however coyotes are smart wildlife that usually don’t fall for traps.
+Police said Animal Control set a trap for the one spotted over the weekend, but coyotes are smart and usually don’t fall for traps.
 They believe this one had mange which can change their normal behaviors and body temperature and led to coyotes coming out during the day instead of night.

 For more information about coyotes and what to do if you see one, visit the website Atlanta Coyote Project.